Who is eligible to receive Counseling Services?

 Do you have to make an appointment?

-First contacts can be by appointment, walk-in or telephone.
+First contacts can be by email, walk-in or telephone.
+Appointments are strongly suggested due to the busy nature of the counseling office during the fall and spring semesters.
 On-going counseling is made by appointment, only.

 Are Counseling and Advising services the same?

-No, although both are professional services offered by the college, counseling is strictly in reference to personal problems, whereas advising is relative to academic issues.
+No, although both are professional services offered by the college, counseling is strictly in reference to personal problems, whereas advising helps to manage your academic issues.

 What is counseling at QCC?